Looking after your hearing

 |PLAY IT DOWN|

-Baptist Memorial Health Care Foundation developed Play It Down,a free application for iPhones and iPods which tests your hearing with three useful features:
+Play It Down is a free application for iPhones and iPods developed by the Baptist Memorial Health Care Foundation, which tests your hearing with three useful features:

 Testing your hearing

-If you think you might have a hearing loss, you need to visit a hearing specialist to have your hearing tested.
-They can talk to you about your treatment options and discuss any further steps for preventing or limiting hearing loss.
+If you think you might have a hearing loss, it’s vital you visit a hearing specialist to have your hearing tested.
+They can talk to you about your treatment options, and discuss any further steps for preventing or limiting hearing loss.